President Donald Trump Orders Airstrike In Syria After Deadly Chemical Attack

-Following the deadly chemical attacks that were supposedly ordered by the Syrian president, Bashar al-Assad against his own citizens, President Donald Trump has launched airstrikes against the country.
+Following the deadly chemical attacks that were supposedly ordered by the Syrian president, Bashar al-Assad, against his own citizens, President Donald Trump has launched airstrikes against the country.
 This marks Donald Trump’s first military order since he assumed the presidency and the first attack organized by the U.S. government against Syria.

 According to Fortune, Donald Trump’s command to attack Syria is a surprising turn-around with regard to the president’s claims during his candidacy.
 During the elections, President Trump made it clear that he was not all for getting the U.S. involved in the seven-year-old Syrian War.
 The president’s slow pace in accepting the interventionist foreign policy may have come to an end the moment Syria attacked its own innocents.